BitFlippa27/vue-todos/README.md

 # Vue Todos

-Vue Todos is a simple, yet powerful, task management application using the latest techologies for the Vue.js ecosystem.
+Vue Todos is a simple, yet powerful, task management application using the latest techologies from the Vue.js ecosystem.

 ## Features